 Flexibility & Customization

 The diverse nature of materials and agglomeration equipment demands a flexible approach to equipment design.
-Base models should serve only as a starting point from which to build, instead of a blanket solution for any application.
+Base models often serve only as a starting point from which to build, instead of a blanket solution for any application.

 In addition to improving equipment performance, customization can also be used as a way to improve the process as a whole.
 For example, the use of a variable frequency drive (VFD) in agglomeration equipment allows operators to adjust equipment operation in tandem with start-up and shutdown, as well as in response to changing production conditions.